-- 1. What are water quality indicators?
+1. What are water quality indicators?

-Water quality indicators are abiotic factors such as pH, temperature, conductivity, dissolved oxygen, sediment, and type of habitat and biotic factors such as macroinvertebrate organisms and vegetation that provide information about the conditions in an aquatic ecosystem. - 2.
-Why did you collect data from a variety of water quality indicators both biotic and abiotic when evaluating the health of your waterway?
-How would your decision be different if you had only looked at one factor when evaluating your waterway's health?
+2. Why did you collect data from a variety of water quality indicators - both biotic and abiotic - when evaluating the health of your study site?
+How would your decision be different if you had only looked at one factor when evaluating your study site's health?